Mendocino, California

+Mendocino is located 10 mi south of Fort Bragg at an elevation of 154 ft.
+For statistical purposes, the United States Census Bureau has defined Mendocino as a census-designated place (CDP).
+The population of the CDP was 932 at the 2020 census.

 History

 Prior to 1850, a Pomo settlement named Buldam was located near Mendocino on the north bank of the Big River.
 In 1850, the ship Frolic was wrecked a few miles north of Mendocino, at Point Cabrillo, and the investigation of the wreck by agents of Henry Meiggs sparked the development of the timber industry in the area.
 Mendocino itself was founded in 1852 as a logging community for what became the Mendocino Lumber Company, and was originally named "Meiggsville" after Meiggs.
 The town was also known as "Big River" Meiggstown, and "Mendocino City", before the current name was settled on.
 The first post office opened in 1858.
 Many of the town's early settlers were New Englanders, as was true of many older Northern California logging towns.
 Portuguese fishermen from the Azores also settled in the area, as did immigrants from Canton Province in China, who built the Taoist Temple of Kwan Tai in town.

-Mendocino's economy declined after 1940, and it became a somewhat isolated village with a shrinking population.
-The revitalization of the town began in the late 1950s with the founding of the Mendocino Art Center by artist Bill Zacha.